qsd-finance/docs/pages/faqs/frequently-asked-questions.en.md

 Following the bootstrapping period, rewards are split as follows:

-- 63% to bonded QSD holders
+- 40% to bonded QSD holders
-- 27% to bonded LP token holders
+- 35% to bonded LP token holders
-- 5% to the QSD treasury
+- 15% to the QSD treasury
-- 5% to QSG bonding rewards
+- 10% to QSG bonding rewards

 <br/>

 #### Do rewards compound?

-During bootstrapping, rewards paid to bonded QSD holders autocompound.

-Post-bootstrapping, these will not autocompound.
-This is to encourage selling QSD rewards when TWAP is above the $1 peg.
+These will not autocompound.
+This is to encourage selling QSD rewards when TWAP is above the $1.02 peg.

 LP rewards can be compounded at any time using the Single Supply option in the Provide section at the bottom of the LP page.
 This option will sell half of your rewarded QSD into DAI, add liquidity to Uniswap and bond your LP tokens through one click.